 agent to sell their residential property if they follow the guidelines

 This has been proven over and over when I had my for sale by owner company.

 The success rate was head to head with the real estate agents, with an average list to sale ratio of 95%!
 Proof!

 On this web-site, there is the same information - PLUS - I shared with those for sale by owners.

 The reason you receive even more information is; I'm not there personally to guide you.

 For More Information about Offers and Clauses

-For various information about contracts and clauses, please select one of the thumbnail photos near the top of this page.
+For various information about contracts and clauses, please select one of these thumbnail photo links.